A guide to help you have the best one day in Granada

 Second, on your one day in Granada itinerary is a marvelous palace with an impressive history.

-The Alhambra is the most famous palace in Spain, if not Europe, and the chances are if you’re one day in Granada, the Alhambra Palace is at top of your sightseeing list.
+The Alhambra is the most famous palace in Spain, if not Europe, and the chances are if you’re Granada in a day, the Alhambra Palace is at top of your sightseeing list.

 Located on one of Granada’s highest hills, the Nasrid rulers built the Alhambra castle in the 14th century, and now the Alhambra is one of Spain’s best-loved tourist attractions. – Get tickets in advance here.